Quantum incommensurate Skyrmion crystals and Commensurate to In-commensurate transitions in cold atoms and materials with spin orbit couplings in a Zeeman field: Discussions

-It is instructive to compare the QPT at $h=h_{L}$, $h_R$ with the quantum dimer model \cite{rk} which describes the transition from one valence bond solid to another VBS state.
-It was known that near the solvable RK point \cite{rk1}, in the height representation, the transition can be described by the low energy effective quantum bosonic Lifshitz action $ {\cal L}_{RK}= \frac{1}{2} [ (\partial_\tau h)^2 + K_2 ( \nabla h )^2 + K_4 ( \nabla h )^4 + \cdots ] $ where $ K_2=0 $ at the RK point with $ z=2 $ \cite{rk}.
-However, the canted state to the IC-SkX transition in our RFHM in a Zeeman field is described by an quantum bosonic Lifshitz type action with the anisotropic dynamic exponents $ (z_x=1,z_y=3) $ and the appearance of linear $ q_y $ and cubic $ q^{3}_y $.
-It is the SOC which breaks the rotational and inversion symmetry leading to the appearance of these odd terms.
-The exact action form and its scaling functions at finite temperatures will be presented in a future publication.
+It is instructive to compare the $ ( z_x=1,z_y=3 ) $ bosonic Lifshitz C-IC transition at $h=h_{L}$, $h_R$ in Fig.\ref{globalphase} with the quantum dimer model (QDM) used to describe the transition from one valence bond solid (VBS) to another VBS state with possible intervening in-commensurate VBS \cite{dimer,dimer1,dimer2}.
+It was known that near the solvable Rokhsar-Kivelson (RK) point, in the height representation, the transition can be described by a low energy effective quantum bosonic Lifshitz action $ {\cal L}_{RK}= \frac{1}{2} [ (\partial_\tau h)^2 + K_2 ( \nabla h )^2 + K_4 ( \nabla h )^4 + \cdots ] $ where $ K_2=0 $ at the RK point with the dynamic exponent $ z=2 $.
+It maybe interesting to explore the possible interesting connections between the $ ( z_x=1,z_y=3 ) $ bosonic Lifshitz C-IC transition at $ h=h_L $, the multi-critical ( M ) point and the IC-SkX phases in Fig.\ref{globalphase} with the $ z=2 $ bosonic Lifshitz transition, the RK point and the incommensurate tilted VBS phases in the QDM.
+However, the degree of freedoms in the QDM is dimers instead of quantum spins.
+Our model is a quantum spin model in the presence of both SOC and Zeeman field, so maybe more experimentally accessible than the QDM.

-RFHM in generic equivalent class \cite{divide} or in spin anisotropic interaction and RAFHM in a Zeeman field will also be presented in separate publications.
-In short, quantum spin systems with SOC subject to a Zeeman field opens a new platform to display rich and novel class of quantum phases, excitations and quantum and classical phase transitions, which can be observed in both cold atoms and materials.
+In short, quantum spin systems with SOC subject to a Zeeman field opens a new platform to display rich and novel class of quantum commensurate (C) and In-commensurate (IC) phases, excitations and quantum C-C and C-IC phase transitions, which can be observed in both cold atoms and materials with SOC.
 The results achieved in this paper just reveals a tip of an iceberg.

-We thank I. Bloch for discussions on current experimental achievements.
-F.S and J.Y's research are supported by NSF-DMR-1161497, NSFC-11174210.
-WL was supported by the NKBRSFC under grants Nos.
-2011CB921502, 2012CB821305, NSFC under grants Nos.
-61227902, 61378017, 11434015, SPRPCAS under grants No. XDB01020300.